ch007m/r-d/tap/README.md

 ## Platform

 Tanzu Application Platform - https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/index.html is a solution designed to be deployed top of K8s.

+The problem they would like to solve is presented within this video: https://www.youtube.com/watch?v=9oupRtKT_JM

+Short summary about what is TAP is available here: http://i-programmer.cloudapp.net/news/90-tools/9503-vmware-announces-tanzu-application-platform-.html

 It packages different technology such as:

 | Name | Description | System(s) | Version |
 | --- | --- | --- | --- |